-VTA budgets biennially for the 2000 Measure A Program among other operations.
-The 2000 Measure A Program budget appropriation is broken into an operating budget and a capital budget.
+VTA budgets biennially for the 2000 Measure A Transit Improvement Program among other operations.
+The 2000 Measure A Transit Improvement Program budget appropriation is broken into two major components.
 The operating budget includes appropriation for non-project specific expenditures such as professional services, non-capitalized debt service, and operating assistance to VTA Transit.
 The capital budget appropriation reflects the anticipated expenditures and commitments on capital projects for the two-year budget period.